 Once cooked, soak the prawns in ice water to stop the cooking.

 Shelled and deveined prawns.
 Here’s a warning: I spent more than half of the cooking time peeling and deveining these babies. *sweats

 Chop the prawns coarsely.
 Set aside a few whole prawns for garnish later.

 Meanwhile, toast some bread in the oven.
 Here I have sliced baguette which I will coat with butter.
 Put in the oven at 160oC until lightly brown or grill ’em on a grill pan like what I did.

-Next, add mayonnaise and crème fraîche together and stir in the prawns.
-In my case, I’m using soured cream (couldn’t find crème fraîche).
+Next, add mayonnaise, crème fraîche and prawns.
+In my case, I’m using sour cream (couldn’t find crème fraîche).
 Chop a small bunch of dill finely.
-Oh yeah the dills were from my garden. :) But it is dying slowly. :( Leave a few fronds for garnish later.
+Oh yeah the dills were from my garden. 🙂 But it is dying slowly. 🙁 Leave some dill for garnish later.

 Here’s how I serve Swedish prawn cocktail (Skagenröra): add some prawn cocktail on the toasted bread and squeeze juice of a lime wedge on it.
 Then take a BIG bite.
 YUM!!!
 Tsk, have someone pull you back to earth after THE bite, okay?
 Hehe

 Yummy and tangy.
 Everything just wrap in your mouth nicely.
 Highly recommended!!!